Quickstart for Model Developers¶

 The figure shows two experiments.
 Experiment 3 has COMPLETED and experiment 4 is still ACTIVE.
 Your experiment number and status can differ depending on how many times you run the examples.

-While an experiment is in the ACTIVE, training state, click the experiment tile to see the Metrics graph update for your currently defined metrics:
+While an experiment is in the ACTIVE, training state, click the experiment name to see the Metrics graph update for your currently defined metrics:

 In this example, the graph displays the loss.

-After the experiment completes, click the experiment tile to view the trial page:
+After the experiment completes, click the experiment name to view the trial page:

 With this fundamental understanding of Determined, you are ready to scale to distributed training in the next example.